-- provide support and advice to the minister and the stewards in fulfilling their roles with regard to safeguarding. - ensure that a suitable, signed church safeguarding policy is displayed at all times in the church on a safeguarding noticeboard, along with names of current safeguarding officers, national helplines and other suitable information.
-This must be renewed annually. - record all safeguarding issues that are reported to the church safeguarding officer, according to Methodist policy and procedure. - promote appropriate routes for reporting of concerns - identify and inform those who are required to attend safeguarding training and maintain records of attendance. - work with the circuit safeguarding officer and DSO to arrange training. - · attend training and meetings relating to the role - work in partnership with the lettings officer, stewards and user groups to promote good safeguarding practice on church premises.
-This will include gaining written confirmation that hirers of church premises are aware of the church safeguarding policy or are using an appropriate policy of their own. - check that safeguarding is included as an agenda item at all Church Council meetings and report to the Church Council annually. - inform all those with responsibility for recruitment, whether paid or voluntary, of their obligation to follow safer recruitment procedures.
+- provide support and advice to the minister and the stewards in fulfilling their roles with regard to safeguarding. - ensure that a suitable, signed church safeguarding policy is available at all times in the church, along with names of current safeguarding officers, national helplines and other suitable information.
+This must be renewed annually. - record all safeguarding issues that are reported to the church safeguarding officer, according to Methodist safeguarding policy. - · promote appropriate routes for reporting of concerns - identify and inform those who are required to attend safeguarding training and maintain records of attendance.
+Work with the Circuit Safeguarding Officer and District Safeguarding Officer to arrange training. - · attend training and meetings relating to the role - work in partnership with others including stewards and user groups to promote good safeguarding practice on church premises.
+This may include gaining written confirmation that hirers of church premises are aware of the church safeguarding policy or are using an appropriate policy of their own. - · check that safeguarding is included as an agenda item at all Church Council meetings and report to the Church Council annually.